 - Avoid planting large-flowering varieties (such as hybrid Grevilleas) as these encourage larger, aggressive birds such as the Noisy Miner that bully the smaller, less common birds.

 - Avoid use of herbicides and pesticides such as snail baits – try chemical-free gardening instead.
-Herbicides and pesticides often have flow-on effects up the food chain – for example, Eastern Blue-tongue can die if they eat a snail that has taken bait.
+Herbicides and pesticides often have flow-on effects up the food chain – for example, Eastern Blue-tongue Lizards can die if they eat a snail that has taken bait.
 Snails are an Eastern Blue-tongue’s favourite food, so if you have them in your backyard you shouldn’t need baits anyway!

 Keen to learn more?

-Here are some of our favourite sites to learn more about birds, other animals and our great green surrounds in Sydney.
+Here are some of our favourite sites to learn more about birds, animals and our great green surrounds in Sydney.